Why should my business participate in the Aztec Consulting Program?

 What are the students expected to do during these hours outside of class?

-This time will be spent doing many project-necessary tasks including: reading and completing tasks for the class; meeting with key employees from the client; reading up on the target organization and industry in the library; working alone at home on your portion of the project; meeting with your other team members to work on your project.
-You will have to manage your time wisely outside of class to complete this project.
+This time will be spent doing many project-necessary tasks including: reading and completing tasks for the class; meeting with key employees; reading up on the target organization and industry in the library; meeting with other team members to work on the project.

 For the hours spent working outside of class time, will the student have to “clock in” and “clock out” at the business in which they are completing the project?